Don’t Let Gaming Addiction and Screens Steal Your Life

 What if my family is not supportive or does not understand the problem?

-That is common, and it is why we offer the Safe Ground family program.
-We help loved ones understand what is going on and teach practical ways to encourage positive change without nagging or ultimatums.
+That is common, which is why we offer the Safe Ground family program.
+We help loved ones understand what is happening and teach practical ways to encourage positive change without nagging or ultimatums.

-What makes HBR different from just downloading a self-help app?
+What makes Home Based Recovery different from just downloading a self-help app?

-HBR combines real human coaching with structured guidance, so you are not left on your own.
-You get accountability, empathy, and strategies that actually fit your life – not generic advice.
+Home Based Recovery combines real human coaching with structured guidance, so you are not left on your own.
+You get accountability, empathy, and strategies that actually fit your life, not generic advice.

-Will I lose all my friends or fun if I cut back on gaming/screens?
+Will I lose all my friends or fun if I cut back on gaming or screens?

-Finding balance does not mean giving up what you enjoy – it means having more time and energy for things that matter to you.
-We work with you to find a sustainable middle ground, so you still get the benefits of tech without the downsides.
+Finding balance does not mean giving up what you enjoy.
+It means having more time and energy for the things that matter most.
+We work with you to find a sustainable middle ground so you can still enjoy technology without the downsides.